How to Make Butter

 How It’s Made

-I learned this technique from the cookbook Welcome to Buttermilk Kitchen by Suzanne Vizethann, and I’m so excited to share it with you (with permission).
+I learned this technique from the cookbook Welcome to Buttermilk Kitchen [paid link] by Suzanne Vizethann, and I’m so excited to share it with you (with permission).

 Start by pouring heavy whipping cream into a mason jar.
 You can also add the sour cream if you chose to include that ingredient.